 About the foundation

-The African Women Impact Fund (AWIF) is an initiative of the UN Economic Commission for Africa (UNECA) and its partners (UN Women, the Office of the Special Envoy on Women, Peace and Security of the African Union Commission, and the African Women Leadership Network) established in collaboration with the Standard Bank Group and MiDA Advisors with the aim of creating a sustainable investment platform to grow the number of women asset managers on the African continent.
+The African Women Impact Fund (AWIF) is an initiative of the UN Economic Commission for Africa (ECA) and its partners (UN Women, the Office of the Special Envoy on Women, Peace and Security of the African Union Commission, and the African Women Leadership Network) established in collaboration with the Standard Bank Group, MiDA Advisors, and RisCura with the aim of creating a sustainable investment platform to grow the number of women asset managers on the African continent.